home-assistant/home-assistant.io/source/_integrations/hunterdouglas_powerview.markdown

 - 'Up/Open' will move the front shade to the ceiling
 - 'Down/Close' will move the front shade to the floor
-- As the positioning of the front requires the rear blockout to be fully opened any move will force the rear shade to be opened
+- As the positioning of the front requires the rear opaque to be fully opened any move will force the rear shade to be opened

 #### Rear entity